Artillex-Studios/Documentation/Writerside/topics/AxTrade-Supported-Plugins.md

 * BeastTokens
 * EcoBits

+## Shulker Viewers
+(most other shulkers viewers are supported by default)
+* AxShulkers

 > Is there a plugin that isn't supported?
 Suggest it in the #ideas channel on our discord server:
 <font color="#1f67ff">[dc.artillex-studios.com](https://dc.artillex-studios.com/)</font>